Kwrossait1102/Medical_AI_Guardrails/DESIGN.md

 **SuicideDetector:**

+- **Goal:** Detect self-harm intent or suicide-related statements and respond responsibly.
+- **Method:**
-- Embedding-based detection using suicide-related prototypes.
+  - Used **SentenceTransformer (`all-mpnet-base-v2`)** to compute embeddings of user input and suicide-related prototypes.
+  - Compared cosine similarity against threshold derived from benign samples; if exceeded, classify as high risk.
-- Returns an empathetic predefined message encouraging users to seek professional help (e.g., “In Germany, call 112 or 116 123”).
+  - Returns a predefined empathetic message encouraging users to seek professional help (e.g., “In Germany, call 112 or 116 123”).
+- **Rational:**
+  The **`all-mpnet-base-v2`** model provides stronger **semantic depth and emotional sensitivity**, better capturing subtle expressions of distress compared with lighter models like MiniLM.

 **EmergencyDetector:**

+- **Goal:** Detect emergency situations.
 - **Rule-based keyword detection** (e.g., “heart attack”, “stroke”, “bleeding heavily”).
-- **Reasoning:**
+- **Rational:**
   1. **Simplicity and speed:** Emergency cases require immediate response; embedding checks may cause delay.
   2. **Recall priority:** In such high-risk scenarios, it is better to **over-detect** than to miss a true emergency.
      False positives are acceptable; false negatives are not.